 Breathe easy, Melbourne.
 Stokehouse is back just in time for the party season

 Yep, Stokehouse has finally reopened its doors to let that fresh St Kilda air in; restored, rejuvenated and completely remedied after the fire that left a blackened spot on the foreshore for nearly three long years.
-Not that this news means it’s going to be easy to get a table (they’re booked out until April - Time Out only snaffled a table through the munificence of the owners) or that it’s quite finished (the bar area is currently overhung with cables and is due to open properly in February).

 So with a slightly pared down menu and a work-in-progress feel, it’s safe to say Stokehouse of now is not the Stokehouse as it will be in six months’ time.
 Then it will have a raw bar, for one, although in its current unfinished state it’s open to walk-ins who happily down outrageously pink drinks on a new balcony overlooking the beach.
 The cheap seats never looked so good.